rishamD/rishamD.github.io/README.md

 ### 3. Prepare Your Resume:

 Before proceeding, ensure your resume is in Markdown format.
 If it's in another format (e.g., Microsoft Word or PDF), you'll need to convert it to Markdown.
-You can use online converters or Markdown editors like Typora or Visual Studio Code.
+You can use online converters or Markdown editors of your choice.

 ### 4. Upload Your Resume: